GLOBAL MARKETS-Dollar starts 2018 in doldrums, European stocks groggy

 Its pain was the euro’s gain though, with the single currency enjoying its strongest year against the dollar in 14 years.

-On Tuesday, it jetted to a near-four-month top of $1.2081 as data showed that euro zone manufacturers ramped up activity last month at the fastest pace in more than two decades.
+On Tuesday, it jetted to a three-month top of $1.2045 as data showed that euro zone manufacturers had ramped up activity last month at the fastest pace in more than two decades.

-It had already sliced through major resistance on the yen in Asia, reaching highs not seen since late 2015 at 135.45 yen .
-The rally against dollar meanwhile meant euro bulls were now eyeing the September peak of $1.2092, a break of which would take the currency to ground last trodden in late 2014.
+It had already sliced through major resistance on the yen in Asia too, reaching highs not seen since late 2015 at 135.45 yen .

-“Forward-looking indicators bode well for the new year,” Chris Williamson, chief business economist at IHS Markit which compiled the manufacturing data, pointing to a near record pace of new orders and job creation by euro zone firms.
+“Forward-looking indicators bode well for the new year,” Chris Williamson, chief business economist at IHS Markit which compiled the manufacturing data, pointing to a near record pace of new orders and job creation.

-The pound, Swiss franc and Scandinavian currencies were also up solidly against the struggling dollar.
+The pound, Swiss franc and scandinavian currencies were also up solidly against the dollar.

 With the market now pricing in a 68 percent chance of a March hike and two hikes for 2018, there will be close inspection to assess just how shaky their confidence is for any pick-up in inflationary trends said Chris Weston, chief markets strategist at broker IG in Sydney.